metaweta/rho4u/hypercube/hypercube.md

     Γ ⊢ A: ◇*B
     ```

 - Modalities from all process-shaped subterms of LHS of rewrites.
 RHS gets turned into structural type.
 Structural type has only type info in a slot when the type is a process; when it's not a process, the value is also part of the type (e.g. names in ambient/pi/RHO).
+In this approach, the types aren't dependent.
+For example, in the first SKI inference rule below, the term doesn't have access to z, so even though the result type does, the result type isn't actually dependent.
+Also, we can't make S, x, or y depend on z because z would be free in the conclusion.

   - E.g. SKI `σ: App(App(App(S, x), y), z) ~> App(App(x, z), App(y, z)`
                                `A   B   C`